 Dark Chocolate Good or Bad Health Effects?
 Is dark chocolate good or bad for your health?
 Health experts are still debating.
-Check out the story below.

 Dark chocolate, which contains polyphenols, can be a part of a healthy diet according to a study which found that polyphenols found in cocoa solids may help control cholesterol levels among type II diabetics.